Accessibility Statement

 Consent

 GLACIER activities are non-sexual spaces and we believe that consent must be present to be able to engage safely in the dance.
 No person will be required to dance with any other person, and anyone may leave a dance at any time.
-No sexual contact or dialogue is permitted in dance workshops at GLACIER.
+No sexual contact or dialogue is permitted in dance workshops or jams at GLACIER.

 No one is expected to disclose any personal and/or medical information, but attendees are invited to share any pertinent information about injuries or impairments that may be relevant for dancing with others.